cysouw/graphicalgrammar/text/german.md

 >
 > ('Different principles are used in the design of *Satzbilder*, none of which has been able to obtain widespread recognition.')

 Gelbe's approach [-@gelbe1877: 150-153] uses different letters for each clause.
 Clause-final embedding is indicated by a straight line with the placed embedding below.
 The horizontal brace is now used for different kinds of coordination.
+The superscript *v* stands for *Verkürzung*, i.e. shortened.
 As an example, Gelbe's analysis of the example from Lessing in [@next] is given here in [@fig:gelbe1877_152].

 ::: ex
 Wenn uns Gott durch einen seiner Engel – ist zu sagen, durch einen Diener seines Worts – ein Mittel bekannt zu machen würdiget, das Wol der ganzen Christenheit, das Heil der Kirche auf eine ganz besondre Weise zu fördern, zu befestigen: wer darf sich da noch unterstehn, die Willkür des, der die Vernunft erschaffen, nach Vernunft zu untersuchen? und das ewige Gesetz der Herrlichkeit des Himmels nach den kleinen Regeln einer eiteln Ehre zu prüfen? [@gelbe1877: 148, citing Lessing's *Nathan*]
 :::

 ::: {.im #gelbe1877_152}
 *Satzbild* of Lessing's example sentence in [@last] as analysed by Gelbe [-@gelbe1877: 152].
+Like so many examples of this approach in this time-frame, the details are a mix-and-match of various other systems without any single clear predecessor.
 :::

 ### Diringer (1878) *Die Periode oder der Gliedersatz* {#sec:diringer1878}